LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Appendices

 \subsection{Fusion Strategy Ablation}

-Table~\ref{tab_fusion_results_appendix} compares several fusion strategies on PSM, MSL, and SMAP using VUS-ROC, VUS-PR, and measured training and inference time.
-The proposed strategy provides the most consistent detection quality across datasets.
-It achieves the best VUS-PR on PSM and the best VUS-ROC and VUS-PR on both MSL and SMAP.
-All-pairs fusion $M \leftrightarrow F \leftrightarrow T$ attains the highest VUS-ROC on PSM, yet it incurs higher compute cost and its scores drop markedly on SMAP, showing that denser interaction does not yield stable gains across settings.
-The two-view ablations offer additional context.
-The $T \leftrightarrow F$ variant remains competitive on PSM and MSL, and it clearly outperforms $M \leftrightarrow F$ and $M \leftrightarrow T$ on SMAP, which suggests that direct time-frequency exchange is an important interaction path in this table.
-In contrast, strategies that rely on mixing $M$ with a single branch show weaker ranking quality, even though their runtimes are similar to proposed.
+Table~\ref{tab_fusion_results_appendix} compares fusion strategies on PSM, MSL, and SMAP using VUS-ROC, VUS-PR, and measured runtime.
+The proposed strategy gives the most consistent detection quality, achieving the best VUS-PR on PSM and the best VUS-ROC and VUS-PR on MSL and SMAP.
+Although all-pairs fusion $M \leftrightarrow F \leftrightarrow T$ obtains the highest VUS-ROC on PSM, it has higher compute cost and drops markedly on SMAP, indicating that denser interaction does not provide stable gains.
+The $T \leftrightarrow F$ variant remains competitive on PSM and MSL and clearly outperforms $M \leftrightarrow F$ and $M \leftrightarrow T$ on SMAP, suggesting the importance of direct time-frequency exchange.
+In contrast, strategies mixing $M$ with only one branch show weaker ranking quality, despite runtimes similar to the proposed strategy.